 - A scratch agent starts his business from zero.
 Using high-quality leads is a typically priority for him because in order to get his business off the ground, he needs leads right away.

 - An agent who inherited her book of business does not necessarily need to purchase leads immediately.
 These types of agents may have invested a lot of money for her book, and her goal is to maintain it so the residuals continue coming in.
 Their first priority is probably to mine through their book to find referrals, upsell, and cross-sell.
 The idea of purchasing additional leads for these types of agents often comes later, when they are ready to focus on growth.
 However, an ambitious agent will generally want to start with leads right away.
 These types of agents are encouraged to use leads as soon as possible, and they frequently have help doing so from their carrier.
 They usually buy leads within the first six months of their careers.

 Chapter 2: Identifying Ways To Generate Leads

 Insurance lead generation is a huge topic: There are a ton of ways insurance agents can generate leads.
-Here are six insurance lead-generation tactics, and the pros and cons of each one.
+Here are seven insurance lead-generation tactics, and the pros and cons of each one.

 Option 1: Do insurance lead generation on your own using traditional advertising.